21chenb/flashback/readme.md

 - **The autotuner failing**: The autotuner has a tqdm bar that runs, if it stops for an extended period of time look at the autotuner section below for possible remedies; please file an issue if you run into this.

 ## The Softmax Attention Calamity
-*Note: For more context on this section, understand the attention backwards pass of [flash attention](https://arxiv.org/abs/2205.14135).*
+*Note: For more context on this section, read about the attention backwards pass of [flash attention](https://arxiv.org/abs/2205.14135).*

 Our softmax double backwards often does not greatly improve throughput in practical settings, and can even match (or lose to) the naive implementation.
 This is due to the both (a) <ins>the nature of the fused attention trick</ins> and (b)
 <ins>the structure of the computation</ins>.